RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 ```

 ### Prompt 3
 Once the model understands how you want to format the output, resubmit the initial prompt.
-Notice that the column headers have been changed and now show left to right with "Created Date", "Incident ID", "Status" ...
+Notice that updated output now shows that the column headers have been changed and now show left to right with "Created Date", "Incident ID", "Status" ...
 ```
 List the last 3 incidents from Defender.
 ```